tpm2dev/tpm.dev.tutorials/Intro/README.md

 Note that `H(e0 || e1 || e2) != Extend(Extend(Extend(0, e0), e1), e2)`.
 Hash extension makes "message" boundaries strong.

-Hash extension is most of what a PCR is, but hash extension is in other TPM concepts besides PCRs, such as policy naming.
+Hash extension is most of what a PCR is, but hash extension is used in other TPM concepts besides PCRs, such as policy naming.

 ## Coping with Severe Resource Limits Using Digests and Hash Extension